rajeshkawali/Springboot-interview-project/README.md

 **Set the property value to true means that all the beans in the application will use lazy initialization.**
 > spring.main.lazy-initialization=true

+To enable lazy initialization for specific class
+> @Lazy

 ### Spring boot actuator
 Spring Boot's 'Actuator' dependency is used to monitor and manage the Spring web application